openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   References the domain which owns the user; if a domain is not specified by the client, the Identity service implementation **must** automatically assign one.
+If specified, the `domain_id` also represents a user's default domain against which to authorize, if the API user does not explicitly specify a domain or project when creating or validating a token.

-- `project_id` (string)
+- `default_project_id` (string)

-  References the user's default project against which to authorize, if the API user does not explicitly specify one.
+  References the user's default project against which to authorize, if the API user does not explicitly specify one when creating or validating a token.
   Setting this attribute does not grant any actual authorization on the project, and is merely provided for the user's convenience.
 Therefore, the referenced project does not need to exist within the user's domain.

 - `description` (string)